defold/extension-gamelift/README.md

 * ```error``` (string) Error message if the operation failed, otherwise nil

 #### gamelift.terminate_game_session()
 Notify the GameLift Server SDK that the game session has finished and can be terminated.
-This results in a GameLift Server SDK call to TerminateGameSession().
+This results in a GameLift Server SDK call to ```TerminateGameSession()```.

 #### gamelift.process_ending()
 Notify the GameLift Server SDK that the game server is shutting down.
-This results in a GameLift Server SDK call to ProcessEnding().
+This results in a GameLift Server SDK call to ```ProcessEnding()```.

 ## Updating the extension
 The extension is built from the Amazon Gamelift Server SDK.
 Download the latest version from the [official Amazon Gamelift page](https://aws.amazon.com/gamelift/getting-started/)

+Build it using the provided instructions and with default settings.
+When the build has completed you need to copy the includes from `out/prefix/include` and the built libraries from `out/prefix/lib` to the `gamelift/include` and `gamelift/lib` folders in this extension.